Branding 101 – How to Create a Visual Brand Identity

 If you want to refine your audience targeting, you can get a good idea of who your audience is by looking at social media analytics.

-Your logo should be simple, distinct and should properly represent your brand’s mission and personality.
+Your logo should be simple and distinct and should properly represent your brand’s mission and personality.
 A great logo can also help you picture the visual style of your brand.

 It’s easier to choose the color palette for your brand once you’ve decided on a logo.
 If your logo is mostly purple, base your brand’s imagery and visuals on the same color.